-My youngest is "button pusher" in more ways then one.
-Now-a-days he usually just pushes my buttons with arguments, as to why I should pay him more money for just "being."
+My youngest is a "button pusher" in more ways then one.
+Now-a-days, he usually just pushes my buttons with arguments, as to why I should pay him more money for just "being."

 When he was little, though, he had a penchant for pushing physical buttons - usually the wrong buttons - whenever he saw one.
 Once when we took him to get his hair cut, he pushed the button on the computer that ran the shop's program for creating invoices and receiving payments.
 He managed to shut down their whole system and no one there knew how to get it back up again.
 We left the shop with the stylists frantically calling head office for help!!
 It was very embarrassing!!